Health & Safety Policy for Gardener Haringey

 All staff, subcontractors and site supervisors share responsibility for safety.
 Managers must ensure risk assessments are completed, training is provided and plant and vehicles are maintained.
 Operatives must follow instructions, wear required PPE and report defects or incidents immediately.
 The role of the nominated safety coordinator is to monitor compliance, arrange refresher training and keep written records of assessments and inspections.

-Staff receiving training and wearing protective equipment Training and competence are central to safe operations.
+A young woman with light brown, curly hair, wearing a green gardening apron and matching gloves, is tending to a rose bush in a garden.
+She is carefully pruning or inspecting a pink rose flower, surrounded by lush green foliage and multiple blooming roses.
+The garden features a mix of well-maintained plants, with the rose bushes arranged along a border or pathway.
+In the background, there are additional greenery and flowering plants, indicating a cultivated outdoor space typical of residential gardens in the Haringey area or nearby London boroughs.
+The weather appears mild and natural light illuminates the scene, highlighting the vibrant colours of the flowers and leaves.
+This image reflects gardening activities that Gardener Haringey might undertake, focusing on shrub and flower care in a neatly landscaped garden setting.
+Training and competence are central to safe operations.
 We provide induction safety briefings, toolbox talks and task-specific training for equipment such as chainsaws, ride-on mowers and stump grinders.
 Where chemical use is necessary we ensure staff are trained in safe handling, storage and use of pesticides and fertilizers.
 Training records are maintained and reviewed periodically to ensure that every Haringey gardening operative remains competent for the tasks assigned.

 Personal protective equipment (PPE) is issued where controls cannot eliminate risk.
 Typical PPE includes high-visibility clothing, gloves, eye and ear protection and safety boots.
 PPE must be used correctly and inspected before use.
 Plant and tools are inspected, serviced and replaced in line with manufacturers' recommendations to prevent equipment-related incidents.